 Your initial assignment is to write a thoughtful and carefully reasoned 3 to 5 (or more) page double spaced thesis paper on one of allowed topics for this class

 Some of my students have said that they find the odyssey instructions confusing, so I've created some simplified instructions which I hope will at least make it easier for you to get started.
+If you want the directions cut down and straight to point, read the contents of the green box below.

 This is a Read-Think-Write assignment, which means that you have two very important and complicated things to do before you start any actual writing.
 Here, in this green box, is what you're supposed to do for whatever topic you pick.